openfido/openfido-app-service/README.md

     docker-compose up

     # To get the frontend running...
-    open another tab and navigate into the openfido-client repo
+    # Open another tab and navigate into the openfido-client repo.
-    # You may want to create an environment to install npm
+    # You may want to create an environment to install npm.
     conda create -n venv_ofclient
     conda activate venv_ofclient
     npm install
     npm start

-    # Navigate to http://localhost:3000/ and sign in with the super admin user
-    # For first time step up, you will need to create an organization under settings.
+If the frontend is running, navigate to http://localhost:3000/ and sign in with the super admin user.
+For first time step up, you will need to create an organization under settings.
-    # These steps are also documented on the [openfido-client repo](https://github.com/slacgismo/openfido-client)/

 ## Deployment